RobertZenz/minetest-mission-statement/0-mission-statement.markdown

 2. Flexible
 -----------

-The engine itself should be flexible by not making narrow assumptions about certain usecases and by not imposing arbitrary limits on its users.
+The engine itself should be flexible by providing versatile features and options to allow fast and easy customization and change of the provided functionality.

 3. Feature-rich